Wednesday at a glance

 Ness Shroff, The Ohio State University

-The speaker will introduce the newly formed AI(X) Hub at The Ohio State University, a collaborative research initiative dedicated to advancing artificial intelligence and harnessing its transformative potential to address complex challenges, accelerate discovery, and create meaningful societal impact.
+Abstract: The speaker will introduce the newly formed AI(X) Hub at The Ohio State University, a collaborative research initiative dedicated to advancing artificial intelligence and harnessing its transformative potential to address complex challenges, accelerate discovery, and create meaningful societal impact.
 The AI(X) Hub brings together faculty, students, and industry to advance AI-enabled research across engineering, health, science, business, and the arts.
 From discovering new materials and energizing manufacturing processes to developing radical new treatments in medicine, the Hub is committed to shaping the future of the AI revolution, driving economic growth, and preparing the next generation of leaders in this rapidly evolving field.

 Within this broader ecosystem, the speaker will also describe the NSF AI-EDGE Institute, which focuses on the co-design of AI and networking to enable intelligent edge systems.
 As sensing, experimentation, and manufacturing processes become increasingly distributed, AI-EDGE develops networked intelligence architectures that support real-time adaptation, resilience under uncertainty, efficient, privacy-preserving coordination across devices, and enables low-cost training and inference of powerful machine learning models.
 These capabilities are relevant to applications in smart manufacturing, materials characterization, healthcare, and robotics where low-cost inference and training is required, and where distributed sensors and autonomous agents must operate under tight communication and latency constraints.